Sunday Read Alouds

 To build up and diversify our library, I add a few books to our collection every year.
 I'm making an effort to choose books that are not only good read-alouds, but also contain a depth of content that will "grow" with my children.

-I keep our Catholic picture books in a basket that I call the "Creative Catholic Basket."
-We rotate through the stories on Sundays, and I encourage my children to remember they can pick from the basket any time during the week.
+I keep our Catholic picture books in a basket, and we rotate through the stories on Sundays.
+I encourage my children to remember they can pick from the basket any time during the week.
 As we add more saint stories, Catholic/Christian chapter books, and biblical story collections, our basket will have to be transitioned into a bookshelf.

-Before starting the Creative Catholic read-aloud basket, I kept all of our religious books intermixed with our secular read-alouds.
+Before starting our Sunday read-aloud basket, I kept all of our religious books intermixed with our secular read-alouds.
 I loved this in the sense that the kids would see that our faith is the backbone of our life, and everything we do fits into it.
 The problem I was having was that my children rarely selected these books for read-alouds.
 They enjoy them, but many of them are deeper content than my children are looking for during our daily read-aloud time.

 Saving these books for Sunday (or feast days and other liturgical celebrations) seems to keep my children's interest piqued, and we all enjoy making Sunday special by learning more about our faith and God's love for us!
 These books lead to great conversations and help bridge connections with the Mass readings or the celebration of the Mass itself.